NIEM/NIEM.github.io/json/primer/whatis/index.md

 assuming XML as the data syntax and XML Schema as the primary specification language.
 There are many, many different ways to represent information with XML.
-A certain level of consistency is required needed in order to compose many separately-designed XML data components into a single resource specification that makes sense.
+A certain level of consistency is required in order to compose many separately-designed XML data components into a single resource specification that makes sense.

 This consistency is accomplished by the [NIEM Naming and Design Rules